Graviti-AI/prediction-challenge/simulator/README.md

 - About how to receive the prediction results  from the `client`, see `core/my_impl/Simulator/Simualtor.cpp, void Simulator::upload_traj()`.
 - The predictor needs the past 10 frames (1s) trajectories of all the cars as input and predicts the future 30 frames (3s) trajectory for the ego car.

-For more detailed APIs, please refer to `README_API.md`.
+For more detailed APIs, please refer to `README_API.docx`.

 For TODO-LIST, please refer to `README_TODO.md`.